 SECTION 3 — Inventory Your Test Job (Photo Inventory)

-If descriptions are left blank, and categories untouched, AI will complete the description and choose the right category post upload.
+If descriptions are left blank, and categories left defaulted to "other" AI will complete the description and choose the right category post upload.

 When to Type Descriptions Manually